quodlibet/quodlibet/quodlibet/docs/downloads.rst

 For old releases see the `full file listing <https://bitbucket.org/lazka/quodlibet/downloads/>`__.

-There is also an SDK for developing under Windows: `quodlibet-win-sdk.tar.gz <https://bitbucket.org/lazka/quodlibet/downloads/quodlibet-win-sdk.tar.gz>`__
+There is also an SDK for developing under Windows: `quodlibet-3.6-win-sdk.tar.xz <https://bitbucket.org/lazka/quodlibet/downloads/quodlibet-3.6-win-sdk.tar.xz>`__

 .. _macosx: